 - blistering skin; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Read the Locoid (hydrocortisone butyrate) Side Effects Center for a complete guide to possible side effects
+Read the Locoid Cream, Ointment, and Solution (hydrocortisone butyrate cream, ointment, and solution) Side Effects Center for a complete guide to possible side effects

 What is the most important information I should know about hydrocortisone topical?

 There are many brands and forms of hydrocortisone topical available and not all brands are listed on this leaflet.